language exchanges in medellin

 Participating in language exchanges is a great way to meet people, practice Spanish and English, learn about Colombian culture, and become more comfortable communicating in Medellin, Colombia.

-Most intercambios in Medellin take place at bars, restaurants, cafés, hostels, coworking spaces, and social venues, especially in neighborhoods such as El Poblado and Laureles.
+The Social Environment: Most language events take place in informal spaces, including bars, restaurants, hostels, cafes, and coworking spaces, with a heavy concentration in neighborhoods like El Poblado and Laureles.

 For more than 10 years, DANCEFREE has hosted language exchanges several times per week in Medellín, bringing together locals and international visitors from around the world in a relaxed environment focused on conversation and cultural exchange.